pineapplemachine/PyDwarf/docs/modding.md

     return pydwarf.success()
 ```

 You can assign some value to anything you want in that decorator!
-You could write `@pydwarf.urist(foo = 'bar')` if you felt so inclined and then wehn PyDwarf was asked to provide information about your script, it would go ahead and tell you that foo is equal to bar.
+You could write `@pydwarf.urist(foo = 'bar')` if you felt so inclined and then when PyDwarf was asked to provide information about your script, it would go ahead and tell you that foo is equal to bar.
 But there are several things other than `foo` that PyDwarf gives special treatment to.
 Here are the really important ones.

 * `name` gives your script a name, and that should be something descriptive.
 You might be wondering what dots and `mynamespace` mean when they're in there.
 Everything preceding the final dot is the namespace, and everything following is the name.
 The namespace is for organization, makes it so both PyDwarf and users of your script can tell how it might be related to others.
 For the scripts packaged with PyDwarf, the namespace corresponds to the author of the script.
 So, for example, all the scripts in the `pineapple` namespace were written by yours truly.
 * `version` identifies the verison of your script.
-If you were to improve and rerelease your script you might want to increment the version number for the new script.
+If you were to improve and rerelease your script you might want to increment the version number for the new script to make it easy for people to tell which is the newer script.
 * `author` tells people who actually wrote the script.
 * `description` is to help people understand the purpose of your script.
 It should, of course, be as descriptive as possible.
 * `arguments` describes the purpose of each of your script's arguments, in case it accepts any.